Pregnancy and work: your rights

 You can use sick leave during your pregnancy regardless of whether your sickness is related to your pregnancy.
 The usual sick leave conditions still apply.

-Some awards, agreements or workplace policies allow you to use sick leave to attend prenatal medical appointments.
+Some awards, agreements or workplace policies allow you to use sick leave to attend antenatal appointments.
 Speak to someone in Human Resources at your workplace or to your employer about whether your employment conditions let you do this.

 If you use all your sick leave and are still sick and need to take time off, you might be able to take unpaid leave.
 You shouldn’t be dismissed because you’re sick and need to take leave during your pregnancy.